Acaippa/Bspoke-cases/README.md

 # Bspoke-cases
-This Repo is deficated to showcase my solutions and thought process for multiple cases.
+This Repo is dedicated to showcase my solutions and thought process for multiple cases.

 # Case 1